cvlab-epfl/cvlab-kubernetes-guide/images/tutorial/README.md

 docker login ic-registry.epfl.ch
 ```

 The user name and password are your gaspar/gaspar_password.
+At this point you should be able to execute the `build` script inside this directory to build your two images.

 ## Dockerfiles